cammies/archive_gitRHIG/README.md

 ### Example Usage

-1. Generate statistics for a set of repositories stored in some data store:
+**1. Generate statistics for a set of repositories stored in some data store:**
 ```
 $ python analyzer.py --data-store "{ds_object}"
 ```